ccheetham/dotnet-sbom-spike/README.md

 $ bin/sbom.sh -a webapi-net60
 ```

-For more details on how dotnet deps can be derived, see https://github.com/dotnet/runtime/blob/main/docs/design/features/sharedfx-lookup.md
+For more details on how .NET deps can be derived, see https://github.com/dotnet/runtime/blob/main/docs/design/features/sharedfx-lookup.md